 At Walkup, Melodia, Kelly & Schoenberger, we know a lawsuit can’t reverse the harms a pedestrian accident caused you and your family.
 However, receiving recovery money from the at-fault party or his/her insurance company can help you manage expenses in the face of a life-changing personal injury.
 We have won seven- and eight-figure verdicts for clients in more than 60 years of legal representation.
 Here’s what sets us apart:

 - We take on all the risk.
 We take cases on a contingency fee basis, meaning our clients don’t pay a cent unless we win them monetary compensation.
-Our clients never have to pay attorneys’ fees before settlement or judgement.
+Our clients never have to pay attorneys’ fees before settlement or judgment.
 You have no money to lose and potentially thousands to gain in trusting us with your case.

 - Unmatched multimillion-dollar results.
 We have the results history to back up our claims, with major settlement awards and judgments we’ve won for our clients.
 For example, we recently obtained a $4 million verdict for a pedestrian hit by a bus at Lombard and Van Ness.